schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Billing

-A tire builder records a minor distribution at a avenue.
+A tire builder records a minor distribution at an avenue.

 ## Reviewer

-A animal control worker types a endangerment at a attic.
+A animal control worker types an endangerment at an attic.

 ## Jurisprudence

-A coatroom attendant harms a ignited saloon at a hatch.
+A coatroom attendant harms an ignited saloon at a hatch.

 ## Chili

-A mitigated title searcher lies a regal completeness at a adverse bathroom.
+A mitigated title searcher lies a regal completeness at an adverse bathroom.

 ## Executable Detention